 Queer Awareness Month (QuAM) is a collaboration between Columbia University and Barnard College.
 QuAM strives to celebrate queer and trans identities, as well as, to increase awareness about lesbian, gay, bisexual, transgender, and queer issues and history.

 The month of November celebrates the rich culture, history and political contributions of the worldwide contributions of Native American peoples.
-Native American Heritage Month (NAHM), which is advised and overseen through the Office of Multicultural Affairs, is a collaborative effort between both Columbia University and Barnard College.
+Native American Heritage Month (NAHM), which is advised and overseen through Multicultural Affairs, is a collaborative effort between both Columbia University and Barnard College.

 Past year’s programs have included the All Ivy Native Council Summit, faculty discussions, Dessert and Discussion on Native American Identity, Movie Nights, Author Series Event, “Indians and Indians,” a co-sponsored event with Columbia’s Bhakti Club along with other intellectual & social events.

-Held each February at Columbia University, Black History Month (BHM), which is advised and overseen through the Office of Multicultural Affairs, celebrates the rich cultural, historical and political contributions of the Black Diaspora.
+Held each February at Columbia University, Black History Month (BHM), which is advised and overseen through Multicultural Affairs, celebrates the rich cultural, historical and political contributions of the Black Diaspora.